 NRW (Nikon Raw Image File) Versus JPEG?
 Which Image File Format Should I Use?

 Many people who are just getting into digital photography don’t understand the difference between lossy image file formats such as JPEG and raw image file formats such as the NRW file format.
-In this article, we’ll explain to you why you should give the NRW file format a try as well as go over the most important NRW software.

-What Is a NRW File?
+What Is an NRW File Format

 Modern Nikon cameras use the NEF file format to store RAW image data.
 Older Nikon cameras used the NRW file format to do the same.
 Storing RAW data instead of processed images makes it possible to later make much finer adjustments using image processing software such as Lightroom or Photoshop.

-Because the images are written to the memory card in their uncompressed form, they provide much better tonal range than their compressed counterparts.
+Because the images are written to the memory card in their uncompressed form, they provide a much better tonal range than their compressed counterparts.
 The main downside of using the NRW file format is its large file size.
 Fortunately, modern memory cards are large and relatively affordable, so this isn’t nearly as big of an issue as it used to be.

 How to Open NRW Files?

 Another downside of RAW images is the fact that you can’t open them with regular image viewers as easily as JPEG or GIF images.
 You often have to download and install a special codec or image viewer.
 Nikon provides the latest version of their NRW codec on their website.
 Nikon also sells their RAW editing software, Capture NX 2.

 The software supports virtually all recent Nikon cameras, and its features include color control points, color management control with soft proofing, noise reduction, color booster, color balance, photo enhance filters, unsharp mask, black-and-white conversion, straighten and crop tools, customized workspaces, image resolution adjustments, and more.